opensearch-project/security/DEVELOPER_GUIDE.md

 ./bin/opensearch
 ```

 The `curl localhost:9200` call from before should also succeed now.
-Kill the server again with `Cmd+c`/`Ctrl+c`.
+Kill the server again with `Ctrl+c`.
 We are ready to install the security plugin.

 >Worth noting is that there is that the version of OpenSearch and the security plugin must match as there is an explicit version check at startup.
 This can be a bit confusing as, for example, at the time of this writing the `main` branch of this security plugin builds version `1.3.0.0-SNAPSHOT`, compatible with OpenSearch `1.3.0-SNAPSHOT` that gets built from branch `1.x`.
 Check the expected compatible version [here](https://github.com/opensearch-project/security/blob/main/plugin-descriptor.properties#L27) and make sure you get the correct branch from OpenSearch when building that project.